3 St. Helena Wineries with a Personal Touch

 Relaxed, intimate tastings at historic stone barn.

-It’s easy to see where the barn’s second-story addition began by the stone facade’s color change.
+It’s easy to see where the barn’s second-story addition began by the change in the stone facade’s color.

 Directions: From Chateau Potelle, head north up Highway 29 (Main Street) past downtown to Ehlers Lane.
-Though the distance is only 3.5 miles, allow 15 or 20 minutes in case traffic is congested.
-If you’re running ahead of schedule, park near Main Street’s 1200 and 1300 blocks and explore the shops a bit.
+Though the distance is only 3.5 miles, allow 15–20 minutes in case traffic is congested.
+If you’re running ahead of schedule, park near Main Street’s 1200 and 1300 blocks and explore the shops and galleries.

 Why go: organic farming practices; property’s history; winery profits benefit heart research.